Key Machine Learning Metrics for Assessing Model Performance

 - Select metrics that facilitate consistent performance and stability tracking over time.

-Assessing ML Model Performance: Key Metrics Across Domains
+Assessing ML Model Performance: Key Machine Learning Metrics Across Domains

 Machine learning models, depending on their nature and the type of problem they are solving, rely on various metrics for performance assessment.
 Let’s explore common metrics used in three major areas: Classification, Regression, and Ranking.